isomerpages/moe-westwoodpri/_highlights/2023/School Tour by Student Leaders.md

 ---
 ### **School Tour by Student Leaders**

-Are you currently looking for the perfect school for your little one?
-Look no further!
-Westwood Primary School invites you to our School Tour 2023!

-Join us for an exclusive tour led by our student leaders.
-Explore our wonderful facilities and engage in a dialogue session with our school leaders and student leaders to find out what makes learning so meaningful and enjoyable in Westwood Primary School.
+We have organized an exclusive tour for parents on 8 and 22 May, led by our student leaders.
+Parents had the opportunity to explore our wonderful facilities and a dialogue session with our school leaders and student leaders to find out what makes learning so meaningful and enjoyable in Westwood Primary School.

 **Objectives of the School Tour:**